Annie Walke: Personal life

 She married Nicolo Bernard "Ber" Walke, already an Anglican priest, in 1911 while he was a curate at Polruan where she had established a studio.
 Bernard Walke was appointed St Hilary Church's vicar in 1912, but not instituted to the living until 1913.
 He remained vicar until 1936.
 The couple was described by Newlyn School artist Laura Knight:

 They were both long and thin, and Ber always wore dandy silk socks - he was not in the least like a parson to look at.
 A man with ideals that he lived up to — he was big-hearted enough to understand anyone and had it in him to enjoy vulgar fun as much as any.
 After we became intimate we often went to stay with the Walkes at St Hilary, as simple as any monastery in its furnishings.

-The couple had no children.
+The couple had no children but cared for a few orphans for a while.
 After Ber retired the couple settled in Mevagissey at The Battery.
 Bernard died on 25 June 1941 and was buried in Lelant Churchyard, near St Erth and St Hilary.
 Annie Walke remained at their home and continued painting until about 1950.
 After that, she wrote and had one book published in 1963.
 Anne Walke died in 1965 and was buried at St Erth.